ROS-education/docker-dev-box/HOST-NETWORK-SETUP.md

 3. **Option B**: Change container SSH port (see Option 3 above)

 4. **Option C**: Use bridge networking (see Option 2 above)

-### Code Server Port Conflict
-If port 8443 is already in use, modify the supervisor configuration:

-1. Edit `supervisor/conf.d/code-server.conf`
-2. Change the bind address: `--bind-addr 0.0.0.0:8444`
-3. Rebuild: `docker-compose up -d --build`

 ### Network Performance Issues
 Host networking should provide better performance, but if you experience issues: